Easy Triple Fudge Chocolate Bundt Cake (Cake Mix Recipe That Tastes Homemade)

 This cake is bold enough to stand alone, but a topping can take it from everyday-good to special-occasion-worthy.
 Here are three easy options, each with its own vibe—choose what suits your mood or audience best.

-Option 1: Two-Ingredient Fudge Ganache
+Option 1: Decadent Two-Ingredient Chocolate Ganache

 This classic ganache is glossy, rich, and foolproof.

-• 1 cup heavy cream
+- 1 cup heavy cream

-• 1 cup semi-sweet chocolate chips
+- 1 cup semi-sweet chocolate chips

 Heat the cream until just simmering, then pour it over the chocolate chips.
 Let it sit for a minute, then stir until smooth.
 Let it cool slightly before pouring over the cooled cake.